llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 of commit access when you email Chris.

-Also, once a month we review the list of users with commit access and ask anyone (via a GitHub issue) with less than 5 interactions (i.e commits, created PRs, or PR comments) if they  still need commit access.
+Also, once a month we review the list of users with commit access and ask anyone (via a GitHub issue) with less than 5 interactions in the last year (i.e commits, created PRs, or PR comments) if they  still need commit access.
 If a user does not respond within 30 days, then they will be moved from the Write Role to the Triage Role.

 .. _discuss the change/gather consensus: